 In Alaska, there are four options under which you can legally homeschool.
 Once you have chosen one of the following four options, follow the listed requirements.

-Children can be instructed at home by a tutor who has a valid teaching certificate from Alaska or another state.
+Children can be instructed at home by a tutor who is an Alaska-certified teacher.